vidbina/vidbina.github.io/_posts/2015-10-26-hoisted-js-vars.markdown

 // ReferenceError: sidekick is not defined
 {% endhighlight %}

-**Variable `var` declarations are hoisted to the top of a _function block_** which means that all declared variables are available anywhere in the block regardless of where they were declared.
+**Variable `var` declarations are hoisted to the top of a _function_** which means that all declared variables are available anywhere in the function regardless of where they were declared.

 {% highlight javascript %}